riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

     importance: quick notes or graphs that can fit into pre-existing work, medium-size articles that can build up general knowledge, and major articles that comprehensively argue some point.
+    The small- and medium-size outputs are called a "paper trail" or "digital trail".
   * When choosing the venue of outputs, emphasize the expected number of pageviews and how the contribution topically fits in.
     De-emphasize comfort and the building of a personal brand.